-An intranet provides a private website that can usually only by accessed by people within your business.
-It can provide better access to information, help to co-ordinate people and resources, improve customer service and reduce your costs.
+An intranet is a private website that is only accessible by people within your business.
+A company intranet can have many benefits, including providing employees with better access to information, helping to co-ordinate people and resources, improve customer service and reduce your costs.

 You can build your own intranet or use a hosted service.
-Whichever option you choose, getting employees involved is using and contributing to the intranet is vital.
+Whichever option you choose, getting employees involved is using and contributing to the system is vital.

 Store information that people need to get things done

 This could include:

 - customer and supplier details;

 - document templates;

 - Because information is stored centrally, you can see the latest customer details, prices and so on.
 The information can be updated in real-time which ensures it’s accurate.